FugroRoames/RoadSegmentation/readme.md

-###Usage
+### Usage
-####Training a model
+#### Training a model
-`python [5layer | xy | rgb]_classifier.py -m train `
+`python [5layer | xy | rgb]_classifier.py -m train --unet-version 1 --steps [int] --epochs [int] `

 Choose between the three versions depending on which input channels you want to use- 5 layers, DTM-only, or RGB-only.
-Apart from that, all three classifier.py scripts have identical arguments.

 The -m (mode) argument determines what the script does.
-If you select train mode, it will train the model for the specified number of steps and epochs, then it will generate a prediction for visual inspection.
+To train the network, use `train`.

+You can choose between different (untrained) u-net implementations using the `--unet-version` argument.

  After all training epochs are completed, the script will save the final model and weights as `[rgb | dxy | 5layer].h5`in the current directory.

- It will then use the model it's just trained to generate a predicted mask and display it on the screen, along with the input and ground truth (if available).
+ It will then use the model it's just trained to generate a prediction and display it on the screen, along with the input and ground truth (if available).

 __Options:__